 There’s a lot of confusion about social media these days, and old-school marketing professionals aren’t making it any easier.

-Assuming that you can take the same approach for traditional and social is like assuming that you can use a hammer just like you use a screwdriver.
+Simply assuming that you can take the same approach for traditional and social is like assuming that you can use a hammer just like you use a screwdriver.
 The are completely different tools that require different skills, different motor movements, and are used to accomplish different goals.
-And yes…Web sites are “traditional” regardless of whether they are digital are not.

 Take the traditional “marketing/sales” funnel as an example.
 This theory is endorsed by traditional marketers everywhere and invariably turns up on presentations and PowerPoint decks across the enterprise.
 Just take a look at the search results on Slideshare for “funnel” and you’ll find gobs of marketing and sales presentations based on this principle.